 Affiliate Program: One of the essential elements of testing a new product is to make sure the company offers an affiliate program.
 If they don’t offer it, then it might not be possible for you to promote the product – no matter how good or how affordable the product is.

 So keep an eye on the new products even when everything looks perfect with your money making with affiliate marketing.
+One such great product to manage and automate expenses is Spendesk.
+It helps your company spend smarter.

 5. Track the Conversion